MikeJaredS/hermiter/README.md

 ![](./vignettes/quantile_static.png)

-# Estimate bivariate pdf, cdf and Spearman's correlation
+# Estimate bivariate pdf, cdf and Nonparametric correlation

 The aforementioned suitability of Hermite series based estimators in sequential and one-pass batch estimation settings extends to the bivariate case.